jplusplus/check/method.en.md

  * Assess the conclusions
  * Make _several_ spot-checks
  * Proofread units, scales, number formats, etc.

-## <span id="dataregister">Central data repository</span>

-_what?_<br/>
-At the start of each project, all original data shall be collected in one place, together with a source note.

-_why?_<br>
-A central data repository reduces the risk of data being redefined along the way.

-_how?_
- * Put (and write-protect) all data in one folder
- * Add a text file to that folder, with a list of data files and sources
- * Note if possible the number of rows (or relations, or similar, depending on data type) for each dataset
- * Add all new data sets that are introduced in the project here

 ## Initial data sanity check